-- i. interactions with wind turbines, including estimated mortality rates;

-- ii. standard curtailments for bats that are required and would be implemented for the operational lifespan of the Project, except where an adaptive management framework incorporates other proven tools to effectively detect bats and mitigate bat mortalities, and where the Wildlife Division has formally approved the modification.
+- i. interactions with wind turbines, including estimated mortality rates; - ii. standard curtailments for bats that are required and would be implemented for the operational lifespan of the Project, except where an adaptive management framework incorporates other tools proven to effectively detect bats and mitigate bat mortalities, and where the Wildlife Division has formally approved the modification.
 Operational curtailments are mandatory from thirty (30) minutes before sunset to thirty (30) minutes after sunrise, from July 1 - October 1 when temperatures are 6.0°C or higher.
-During these times, turbine blades must be programmed to cut-in only when wind speeds exceed 6.0 m/s, and must be locked or feathered at wind speeds ≤6.0 m/s.
-Describe in the EIS how this information will be incorporated into Project design; - iii. effects to wildlife species during sensitive time periods, such as breeding and migration; - iv. emissions, discharges and releases of substances; - v. land disturbance that has the ability to act as temporary habitat for species at risk and species of conservation concern; - vi. noise, vibrations and light (including solar glare), and in particular effects on feeding, breeding, movement and migratory patterns; and - vii. buffer zones to be implemented for all works, undertakings or activities as per federal and provincial guidelines, best practices, legislation, and regulations.
+During these times, turbine blades must be programmed to cut-in only when wind speeds exceed 6.0 m/s, and must be locked or feathered at wind speeds \leq 6.0 m/s.
+Describe in the EIS how this information will be incorporated into Project design; - iii. wetlands and measures to avoid and reduce wetland disturbance; - iv. wildlife species during sensitive time periods, such as breeding and migration; - v. emissions, discharges and releases of substances; - vi. land disturbance that has the ability to act as temporary habitat for species at risk and species of conservation concern;

+- vii. noise, vibrations and light (including solar glare), and in particular effects on feeding, breeding, movement and migratory patterns; and - viii. accidents and malfunctions during all Project phases, as identified in Section 6.3.

-f) The EIS shall describe measures that will be undertaken to enhance beneficial effects and mitigate adverse effects on land and resource use and conflicts, including but not limited to effects on the following components:
+f) The EIS shall describe measures that will be undertaken to enhance beneficial effects and mitigate adverse effects on land and resource use and conflicts identified in 6.2(f), including but not limited to effects on the following components:

-- Provincial Road Network;
+- i.
+Provincial Road Network;

-- Industrial Land Use; and
+- ii.
+Industrial Land Use; and

-- Aquaculture and Fisheries
+- iii.
+Aquaculture and Fisheries

-g) The EIS shall describe measures to mitigate adverse effects of the Project on community health and quality of life and services.
+g) The EIS shall describe measures to enhance beneficial effects and mitigate adverse effects of the Project on community health and services identified in 6.2(g), including, but not limited to: